mmgalushka/squids/docs/generator.md

     }
     ```

-    For example, is a CSV file record has the following list of category IDs `[2,1]`.
+    For example, a CSV file record has the following category IDs `[2, 1]`.
 It means that the first annotated object is the `triangle` (since its ID is `2`), and the second is the `rectangle` (since its ID is `1` respectively).

 === "COCO"
-    This is probably the most popular format for generating synthetic (or storing real) CV data.
-The synthetic data generated in this format will help you to debug your code and prepare it to use on real data.
+    [COCO](https://cocodataset.org/#format-data), probably, is the most popular format for handling synthetic and real computer vision data.

+    !!!
+Note
+        The following description of the COCO format focuses only on the key points necessary to understand how this data is transformed to the TFRecords.
+If you would like to learn more about the COCO format we recommend reading the following [documentation](https://cocodataset.org/#format-data).

-    If you leave all function arguments to default, it will create the following files structure (under `dataset/synthetic`) in the current folder (from which Python-code or command-line has been executed).
+    The Python function or the correspondent command-line will generate the following files structure (under `dataset/synthetic`) in the current folder.

     ```text
     dataset/synthetic/